What is PBIS?

 Tiers of Intervention:

 Tier I: Schoolwide positive behavior supports, delivered to every student by every staff member at school.
-Not just teachers, but everyone - playground supervisors, specialists, non-classroom staff - get trained in positive behavior support.
-Expectations are unified.
 Everyone uses similar language and tactics to energize the behaviors we want to see, and to de-emphasize the behaviors that aren't helping the student or the community.

 The year begins with explicit teaching of the behaviors we expect in each area.
 Our Behavior Rodeo teaches expectations in the areas we expect them - so, for example, students are taught lunchroom expectations in the lunchroom, by the lunchroom supervisor.
 We revisit expectations when issues occur in problem areas, and we also revisit expectations after substantial breaks to refresh students on them.

-One of our main teaching tools is a Problem-Solving Wheel, which is up in many places around school so that students can refer to it when faced with a challenging situation.
+The Problem-Solving Wheel is up in many places around school so that students can refer to it when faced with a challenging situation.
 By encouraging students to use it, we are encouraging self-efficacy.
 Students who feel they can solve a problem without adult help will feel empowered in their own lives.
-See the tabs on the left - we encourage you to use it at home, too!

-Tier II: For students who need more support, the PBIS team creates targeted interventions.
-Examples include mentorship with extra adults in the building, targeted classroom lessons, "Check and Connect," and social-emotional support with the counselor.
-The idea is to give students more support: these extra interventions are layers on top of the baseline instruction that all students receive.
+Tier II: For students who need more support, the team creates targeted interventions.
+Examples include mentorship with extra adults in the building, responsive classroom lessons, daily check-ins, and social-emotional support with the counselor.
+These extra interventions are layers on top of the baseline instruction that all students receive.

 We are careful to note that students who are quiet or withdrawn often escape adult attention.
-This doesn't mean that students who internalize don't need help too!
 To ensure that all students' needs are met, teachers complete assessments for both externalizing and internalizing behaviors, so that we make sure that everyone who needs it gets pro-social support.
 We also use discipline data to inform us what areas of school need extra teaching or supervision, and we use climate surveys and the statewide Healthy Youth Survey to periodically gauge how students are experiencing life at LFP.

 Tier III: Some students need even more support.
 Tier III is for those students.
-In addition to tier II supports already in place, some students need wraparound services, extracurricular activities, or mental health counseling, in addition to supportive interventions during the school day.
-This is in addition to academic support - students who need extra academic support receive it through our Title I teachers.
+In addition to tier II supports already in place, some students need wraparound services, more intensive school supports, extracurricular activities, or mental health counseling.
+This is in addition to academic support, which is also available as needed.
 Often the academic and social-emotional are intertwined: students who have had Adverse Childhood Experiences (ACES), or who are simply struggling to self-regulate, will have trouble learning, and will then internalize the frustration of feeling unable to keep up in class.